MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

     - Which files contain sensitive information for known categories, such as financial data and personal information, and the location of files by these categories

+- From the **Recommendations** report:

+    - Identify unprotected files that contain a known sensitive information type.
+A recommendation lets you immediately configure the corresponding condition for one of your labels to apply automatic or recommended labeling.

+        If you follow the recommendation: The next time the files are opened by a user or scanned by the Azure Information Protection scanner, the files can be automatically classified and protected.

+    - Which data repositories have files with identified sensitive information but are not being scanned by the Azure Information Protection.
+A recommendation lets you immediately add the identified data store to one of your scanner's profiles.

+        If you follow the recommendation: On the next scanner cycle, the files can be automatically classified and protected.

 The reports use [Azure Monitor](/azure/log-analytics/log-analytics-overview) to store the data in a Log Analytics workspace that your organization owns.
 If you're familiar with the query language, you can modify the queries, and create new reports and Power BI dashboards.
 You might find the following tutorial helpful to understand the query language: [Get started with Azure Monitor log queries](/azure/azure-monitor/log-query/get-started-queries).

 For more information, read the following blog posts: